Here’s how amazing your office could be if designed by your favorite filmmakers

-Nothing beats working from home, quietly cameoing in your wife’s Zoom meeting on the way to eat your second pre-11am standing-in-front-of-the-fridge meal of the day.
-The entire history of capitalism has all been leading up to the ability to never leave your house once during an entire day and still contribute (semi-)meaningfully to society.
+Nothing beats working from home, quietly cameoing in your wife’s Zoom meeting on the way to eat your second pre-11 a.m. standing-in-front-of-the-fridge meal of the day.
+The entire history of capitalism has all been leading up to the ability to never leave your house once during an entire day and still contribute (semi-) meaningfully to society.

 Of course, after four and a half months of working from home, many folks have begun dreaming about being back in offices again.
 Awkward hallway nods, broken coffee machines, using the restroom in tandem with your boss: all inconveniences of office life now seem well worth enduring if they meant not being at home all the time anymore.